From handmade hobby to money – do what you love and the money will follow?

 Today’s video is actually an entire lesson from my full “Instagram for makers: from a to sales” course, so if you want to see how it looks, I highly encourage you to watch it.

-I’m going to walk you step-by-step in creating your Instagram bio and share examples and inspiration of makers who are doing it right along the way.
+I’m going to walk you step-by-step through creating your Instagram bio and share great examples and inspiration of makers who have great handmade product business bios along the way.

 Before we jump in, I just want to let you know that you’ll read things like “you-centric”, “brand-centric” and “community-centric” in this lesson.
-These are concepts that I defined in a previous lesson of the course when I help you pick a strategic archetype for your handmade shop’s Instagram account.
-But don’t worry about it, you will still get a ton of value from this blog post, even without having done this previous exercise.
-So without further ado, let’s go and craft your perfect Instagram bio!
+These are concepts that I defined in a previous post called: Start and Grow Your Handmade Shop.
+In that post, I help you pick a strategic archetype for your handmade shop’s value proposition on Instagram .
+But don’t worry about it, you will still get a ton of value from this blog post about Instagram bios, even without having done this previous exercise.
+So without further ado, let’s go and craft the perfect Instagram bio for your business!

 THIS FREE PLANNER WILL HELP YOU CREATE A SOCIAL MEDIA PLAN FOR YOUR HANDMADE SHOP.
-KNOW WHAT TO POST, WHEN TO POST IT, AND WHAT TOOLS TO USE!
+KNOW WHAT TO POST, WHEN TO POST IT, AND WHAT TOOLS TO USE TO SHOW OFF YOUR HANDMADE GOODS!

-Your Instagram bio is your Instagram business card.
-It helps people who visit your profile understand what it’s about, what they can and should expect from it, and it allows you to have a clickable link (the only clickable link that you have).
+Your Instagram bio is your social media business card.
+It helps people who visit your profile understand what your handmade goods are about, and what they should expect from it.
+Your bio also allows you to have a clickable link (the only clickable link that you have on Instagram).

-Let’s start by defining what the profile bio really is.
-This is really what a profile page looks like and so the bio is kind of like this pink block at the top here:
+Let’s start by defining what the Instagram bio really is.
+This is what a real profile page looks like and so the bio is this pink block at the top here:

-Instagram highlights are covered in another lesson, so we’re going to focus exclusively on this part of your profile bio instead:
+Instagram highlights are covered in another lesson, so we’re going to focus exclusively on this part of your Instagram bio instead:

 Your Instagram bio is made up of:

 Let’s take it step by step.
 First, your profile picture.
 It’s just a small circle image.
 You basically have two options here so it’s pretty straightforward.
-You can use either a picture of yourself (a portrait) so it’s more personal or you may use your logo if you want to have an account that reflects your brand, your business or a community more.
+You can use either a picture of yourself (a portrait) so it’s more personal, or you may use your business logo.
+Use your brand name and business logo if you want to have an Instagram account that reflects your brand as a maker, your handmade business or a community.

-If you decide that you want to have your portrait as the profile picture for your account, then make sure that it’s not a picture of your full body and that you’re not too far away because it’s so tiny people won’t be able to see and recognize you.
+Keep in mind, if you decide that you want to have your portrait as the profile picture in your Instagram bio, then make sure that it’s not a picture of your full body and that you’re not too far away because it would be tiny and people won’t be able to see and recognize you.

 The opposite is also true – you don’t want to be too zoomed into your face.
 Ideally, you want to have something that looks like those three pictures:

-If you pick option two and you want to use a logo instead, maybe because your brand archetype is brand-centric or community-centric, then make sure that there is no small text on that small picture, again, because it is so small that it’s not going to look too good.
+If you pick option two and you want to use a logo in your bio, maybe because your brand archetype as an artist is brand-centric or community-centric, then make sure that there is no small text on that small picture.
+Again, it would be so small that it’s not going to look too good in your bio.
 Keep it simple.

-You can use your brand mark instead of your logo if your main logo doesn’t work.
-For example, for Tizzit (I actually use my profile picture for Tizzit) my main logo is rectangular, so wouldn’t really work in a square or a circle, and so I would use my brand mark for that, which is just a stamped letter T (for Tizzit).
-Here are some examples of what it could look like:
+You can use your brand mark instead of your business logo if it doesn’t work on Instagram.
+For example, for Tizzit (I actually use my profile picture for Tizzit) my main logo is rectangular, so wouldn’t work in a square or a circle, and so I would use my brand mark for that, which is just a stamped letter T (for Tizzit).
+Here are some great examples of what it could look like:

-Next, let’s talk about your username and your name.
+Next, let’s talk about your username and your name in your Instagram bio.

-Your username and your name are the only two searchable fields in your profile, meaning that you have to think of what people would search to find you on the platform and make sure that it is being used for your name and your username.
+Your Instagram username and your name are the only two searchable fields in your profile.
+This means that you have to think of what name people would search to find you on Instagram, and then make sure that it is being used for your name and your username in your bio.

-Your username is your handle, it is your @ on the platform.
-It usually is your shop or your brand’s name.
-It could also be your name if you are a personal brand.
+Your username is your handle, it is your @ on this social media platform.
+It usually is the name of your handmade goods shop or your brand name.
+The name in your bio could also be your name if you are an artist with a personal brand.
 Think of it as your main title.
 You want to keep it simple, easy to read, easy to type and easy to remember.

-Your name needs to complement your username.
-You can think of it as your subtitle or your subheading.
-You want to think of search optimization here again.
+Your name in your Instagram bio needs to complement your username.
+Think of it as your subtitle or your subheading.
+You also want to think of search optimization here again.
 In the first module of the course, we talked about your Instagram sales funnel and being discoverable, so I highly recommend checking the whole course out as it will help.

-Anyway, your username and your name are your two only options (in your bio – not talking about Instagram hashtags here) for being discovered.
-Even the text that’s going to be in that little paragraph below your username and name won’t be searchable, so these two fields are very important.
+Anyway, your Instagram username and your name are your two only options (in your bio – not talking about Instagram branded hashtags here) for being discovered.
+Even the text that’s going to be in that little paragraph below your username and name won’t be searchable, so these two fields of your bio are very important.

-So beyond what you’ve already used for your username, what do you want to be found for?
+So beyond what you’ve already used in your bio for your username, what do you want to be found for as a maker on Instagram?
 It could be your name or it could be a brief keyword packed description of what your account is about.
-Let’s look at a few examples together:
+Let’s look at a few Instagram bio ideas together:

-This first one is @bubbahboutique.
-That’s obviously the shop’s name, the brand’s name.
-I’ll actually make a little side note here that the logo is a little bit too small and that we can’t really see what is written there, so that’s something that I would change, but going back on topic: username and name.
+This first bio we’ll take a look at is @bubbahboutique.
+That’s obviously the name of this maker’s shop, the brand name.
+I’ll actually make a little side note here that the business logo is a little bit too small and that we can’t really see what is written there, so that’s something that I would change in this bio, but going back on topic: username and name.

-The second example is @hearthandtableco.
-That’s the name of the Etsy shop as well, so it’s the brand’s name, but because she’s probably thought that people know her by her name too and they might be searching for it, she’s put in the name: Emily Latham.
+The second Instagram bio example we’ll review is another maker, @hearthandtableco.
+That’s the name of the Etsy shop as well, so it’s the brand’s name, but she’s probably thought that people know her by her name too and they might be searching for it, she’s put in the name: Emily Latham.

-The last example is @natanazarian.
-Because she’s a personal brand and it is very much a you-centric account, she has used an actual personal name for both for her username and her name.
+The last brand name example is @natanazarian.
+Because she’s a personal brand and it is very much a you-centric Instagram account, she has used an actual personal name for both her username and her name.

-Let’s look at your bio next, so that little paragraph below your username and your name that is 150 characters maximum.
-It’s small and it needs to have two parts.
+Let’s look at your Instagram bio text next, so that little paragraph below your username and your name that is 150 characters maximum.
+It’s short and it needs to have two parts.
 The first one is a description of your account and the second part is your call to action.

 Let’s look at the first part: description.